Please also see “Breaking bad news” in the Communication Skills module.

 Breaking — or not — bad news

 Reflective exercise 5

-In this encounter between Panos and Dr. Cunningham, the oncologist, we revisit some of the issues around the consent process.
-In “Consent and confidentiality,” we saw the basics at work: voluntary, informed and (not required there), capacity.
+In this encounter between Betsy and Dr. Riel, the oncologist, we revisit some of the issues around the consent process.
+In “Consent and confidentiality,” we saw the basics at work: voluntary, informed, and (not required here) capacity.
 We will now see that many of the issues that arise in the daily work of physicians are not quite so clear-cut.
-Being informed and understanding and appreciating consequences is just the beginning of a process called “shared decision-making.”
+Being informed, understanding and appreciating consequences is just the beginning of a process called “shared decision-making.”
 This is an area of bioethics in which consent, paternalism and autonomy interact in an ongoing process.

-Before considering further the situation of Panos and the physicians, read the following articles:
+Before considering further the situation of Betsy and the physicians, read the following articles:

 - “Decision-making in the physician-patient encounter: Revisiting the shared treatment decision-making model” by C. Charles, A. Gafni and T. Whelan.

 - “The Patient-Physician Partnership: Decision Making, Problem Solving and the Desire to Participate” by R.B.
 Deber.

 - “Not All Patients Want to Participate in Decision-Making.
 A National Study in Public Preferences” by W. Levinson, A. Kao, A. Kuby and R.A.
 Thisted.